Harnessing Machine Learning: Transforming Urban Analysis for the Smart Cities of Tomorrow

 Moreover, the development of small satellites and CubeSats has made remote sensing more accessible and cost-effective.
 These smaller satellites can be deployed quickly and can operate in constellations to provide comprehensive coverage.
 The data they gather plays a significant role in real-time monitoring, allowing city planners to respond swiftly to changes in land use or environmental conditions.

 Furthermore, machine learning algorithms can be employed to process these multi-source datasets more efficiently.
 By analyzing patterns and correlations across various types of data—such as socio-economic indicators drawn from census data, traffic patterns captured by sensors, and environmental data from remote sensors—city managers can develop a more comprehensive understanding of urban issues.
-This integration helps improve predictive models and can lead to more informed decision-making.

 4.4.3 Use of Drones and UAVs